bruntouchables/range.js/README.md

 13. make a custom element range using Custom Elements v1
 14. use ES6 classes instead of module pattern
 15. write tests
+16. add on slide start callback
+17. force validation on/off
+18. custom names for classes such as range, range-fill, and range-handle
+19. custom default value: min, median, average, max
+20. improve behavior if styles are disabled

 ### v3
 1. create an angular directive